How to Make a Construction Tool Inventory System

 Categorizing your construction tools provides a faster way to track items within the construction tool inventory system.

 Your work crews may perform the same task for multiple clients.
 These tasks often use a specific set of tools to accomplish.
-Instead of trying to gather tools piecemeal, with a construction tool inventory system, you can quickly assign sets of tools to a job, vehicle, and employee and get them on their way to a job site quickly.
+Instead of trying to gather tools piecemeal, with a construction tool inventory system, you can quickly assign groups of tools to a job, vehicle, and employee and get them on their way to a job site quickly.

-The construction tool inventory system should be accessible by every stakeholder involved in the lifecycle of your construction tools.
-Aim to make the system visible organization-wide, so that an individual at one site can view available inventory at another and make requests if necessary.
+The construction tool inventory system should be accessible to every stakeholder involved in the lifecycle of your construction tools.
+Aim to make the system visible organization-wide so that an individual at one site can view available inventory at another and make requests if necessary.
 Of course, users will have different permissions settings; you’ll want to establish who may make modifications inside the system and who may access the system in read-only mode.

-Establish policies and procedures
+Establish Policies and Procedures

-The success of your construction tool inventory system will depend largely upon the policies and procedures you build around it and how well you enforce them.
-You should consider implementing procedures like tool check-in and check-out, so stakeholders have complete visibility into where tools should be located and when they're expected to return to your inventory.
+The success of your construction tool inventory system will depend mainly upon the policies and procedures you build around it and how well you enforce them.
+You should consider implementing procedures like tool check-in and check-out, so stakeholders have complete visibility into where tools should be located and when they should return to your inventory.

 Do you have tools that are running into the same issue repeatedly?
 Are you paying for the same repairs over and over again?
 In a busy construction business, these realities may cause headaches on job sites that might not get fully communicated to management.
 A construction tool inventory system helps administrators uncover such waste and determine when it may be time to replace tools.

-In addition to simply knowing where your tools are located at any given time, a construction tool inventory system provides you with a place for storing all relevant information attached to the lifecycle of your construction tools – for example:
+In addition to simply knowing the location of your tools at any given time, a construction tool inventory system provides you with a place for storing all relevant information attached to the lifecycle of your construction tools – for example:

 A cloud-based tool inventory software system like Asset Panda isn’t just good for tracking your inventory.
 It’s also a great way to assign tools to each job site.
 Coupling client jobs with inventory tracking is a great way to kit your employees with everything they’ll need to get a job done.

-Asset Panda enables construction companies to add as many users as they’d like at no additional cost and includes a full suite of customizable features, so they can track and manage their assets any way they want.
+Asset Panda enables construction companies to add as many users as they’d like at no additional cost.
+It also includes a full suite of customizable features, so they can track and manage their assets any way they want.
 With a built-in scanner, Asset Panda’s mobile app requires only the smartphones that crew members already carry and provides them 24/7, real-time access to the complete lifecycle of their tools and other fixed assets.